vokya/english-for-designers/06-storytelling/process.md

-# Few things I've learned as a designer and a person
+# Few things I've learned as a designer
 ## ✏️ Process of my work

 [The final talk](index.md) is here 😉 but if you're curious how it all strated, keep reading👇🏻 <!-- 06-storytelling